-Android custom ROM; Οι χρήστες συσκευών Android που τρέχουν εφαρμογές από το Google Play Store into a Appliances that are not certified by Google will start to notice messages like: “The device is not certified by Google.”
+Android ROM; Οι χρήστες συσκευών Android που τρέχουν εφαρμογές από το Google into a that are not certified by Google will start to notice messages like: “The device is not certified by Google.”

 We are talking about the Google Apps that usually exist on most Android devices.
 With the new Google modification, installing these apps is still feasible but does not work properly on affected devices.